ksuares1/Train-Scheduler/README.md

 # Train-Scheduler

 This is a train schedule application that incorporates Firebase to host arrival and departure data.
-This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station
+This application provides up-to-date information about various trains, primarily their arrival times, and how many minutes remain until they arrive at their station.

 ![Screenshot (181)](https://user-images.githubusercontent.com/44280043/81525676-75571080-9323-11ea-9efc-7bf2ae929a61.png)